bytesbydave/algorithms/Qustions/react.md

 ### Pitfalls when using context in React

 - performance issues if not managed properly.
-Can cause unnecessary re-renders of componets that consume the context.
+Can cause unnecessary re-renders of components that consume the context.
 Better to use it sparingly.
 Use Redux or Zustand for more complex state needs

 ### What are React hooks